osvaldoM/devnotes/potential-articles/mail.md

 ### setup mailtrap

-[mailtrap](https://mailtrap.io) which provides a fake smpp server to which you can send emails. mailtrap also offers a web interface that can be used as a mailclient.
+[mailtrap](https://mailtrap.io) which provides a fake smtp server to which you can send emails. mailtrap also offers a web interface that can be used as a mailclient.

 To use it, Create an account and use the given setup instructions.\